amir4929/dsre-tech-challenge/README.md

 It is completely self contained,

-Note - Please login to the repo and identify how to deploy the application.
+Note - Please login to the Example Voting App](https://github.com/dockersamples/example-voting-app) repo and identify how to deploy the application.

-## Endpoints

-`/` - root endpoint that will load the SPA

-`/healthcheck/` - Used to validate the health of the application